HTTP Vs HTTPS

 4. Improved Site Speed

 Switching to HTTPS can also boost the loading speed of your site.
 That is because it allows your site to be loaded with HTTP/2, which is the newer version of HTTP with considerable speed improvements.
 In addition to that, HTTPS also helps you enable Google’s Accelerated Mobile Pages (AMP) technology on your site, making your site load faster on mobile devices.
-And in this era of smartphones, who wouldn’t want his/her site to load faster on mobile devices?
+And in this era of smartphones, who wouldn’t want their site to load faster on mobile devices?
 HTTPS is one of those many things you need to do to get a fast-loading mobile site.
 And when your site is faster, it becomes another reason for Google to reward you in search results.

 5. Better Statistics